coleenquadros/configuration/docs/app-sre/sop/gabi-instances-request.md

 For best-effort apps tenant can access to actual DBs (stage and prod)

+**Note:** When adding a dedicated read replica for GABI, please ensure that the RDS database instance will **NOT** be added as Multi-AZ (without support for multiple availability zones) and that only a standalone single-zone deployment has been created.
+GABI uses read replica to shed a load of potentially costly queries and reduce the blast radius from the main primary database and does not require the RDS instance to offer extended availability guarantees.
+This approach is also more cost-effective and reduces complexity.

 Gabi will be deployed in the namespaces with the RDS resource definition.

 ## Request Gabi Instances